UnintelligibleMaker/PyTerrainModeler/README.md

                  surface elevation: [file, file, file, ... ] ...}
   - max_processes: The maxiumim number of processes to have running at a time.
 In most cases the default `os.cpu_count() * 2` is good.
 Fair warning `1` is mostly for debug so it forces some things to not be parallelized but I do not recommend that unless you are debugging PyTerrainModeler itself.
 For example I did a LOT or runs with steps_x & steps_y = 4 and this at one to get the trianges facing the right directions (in vs out).
+  In general for me making a model is an iterative process.
+I get the latitude, longitude, and longitude_size from any online mapping program (I use google maps but any will do).
+The size_x and size_y are how big I want the model on the printer and I usually know.
+I start with low steps_x and steps_y to keep the iteration time low.
+The offset_elevation, scale_z, flatten_reference_elevation_meters, flatten_factor, and flatten_mode are the options I iterate on changing until the model looks right.
+Then I set the steps_x and steps_y to get a detailed model.

 * Model Errors
   - If a model has a hole in it, meaning there are places of 0 (unitless but usually mm) z-height